semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

     --output_base_dir crossvalidation-output
 ```

-The script searches all the directories in the ``--base_model_dir`` and predict the dataset with all models and checkpoints.
+The script searches all the directories in the ``--base_dir`` and predicts the dataset with all models and checkpoints.
 After completion, the script creates a directory in the ``output`` directory.
 In the above example the directory is called: ``output/base_tweets_multi_crossvalidation_logfiles``.